brandon-julio-t/Bubble-Insertion-and-Merge-Sort-Algorithms-in-Java/README.md

 ## Background

-My university made me do these and it would be a waste not to keep these
+Did these while studying in university.
+Though that it would be a waste not to keep these.

 ## Feature